nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Calculating net profits based on expenses and revenues: `profit`

 ### Undoing Entry-level commands: `undo`
-If you wish to undo the previous command, you can use this command to return to the state of entries prior to previous command.
+You can use this command to return to the state of entries prior to previous command.

 Format: `undo`